 The University of Louisville’s Certificate in Accounting Program is specifically designed to:

-- Develop the basic skills needed to pass the CPA exam;
+- Develop the basic skills needed for a career in accounting;

 - Teach advanced accounting skills to those with non-accounting undergraduate degrees; and

-- Meet the time demands of working professionals in a 21-credit hour curriculum.
+- Meet the time demands of working professionals in a 27-credit hour curriculum.

 |ACCT 301||Intermediate Accounting I||3|